delaneyj/datastar/backends/go/site/static/md/examples/dialogs_browser.md

 ## Explanation

-Dialogs can be triggered with the hx-prompt and hx-confirmattributes.
-These are triggered by the user interaction that would trigger the AJAX request, but the request is only sent if the dialog is accepted.
+Dialogs can be triggered with the standard browser `prompt` and `confirm` within an expression.
+These are triggered by the user interaction that would trigger the fetch, but the request is only sent if the dialog is accepted.

 ```html
 <button